ton-community/ton-docs/docs/participate/run-nodes/nodes-troubleshooting.md

 3. Is there NAT between the machine and the internet?
 If so, ensure that the IP address defined in the `addrs[0].ip` field of the `/var/ton-work/db/config.json` file corresponds to the real public IP of the machine.
 Note that the value of this field is specified as a signed INT.
 The `ip2dec` and `dec2ip` scripts located in [ton-tools/node](https://github.com/sonofmom/ton-tools/tree/master/node) can be used to perform conversions.

+## Archive node is out of sync even after 5 days of the syncing process

+Go through the checklist [from this section](/participate/run-nodes/nodes-troubleshooting#about-no-progress-in-node-synchronization-within-3-hours).

 ## Cannot apply external message to current state : External message was not accepted

 ```